thachnguyen/duesselpore/manual.md

 ![Input web form explaination](img/web_interface_explanation.pdf)

 #### 2.2.4.
 Collecting the results:
-The run time depends on the your data size and the system speed.
-For our dataset which contains 6 replicates, approximate totals 16 million reads, the run time is 6.5 hours.
+The run time depends on your data size and the system speed.
+For our standard dataset, which contains 6 replicates, approximate totals 16 million reads (around 15 Gb), the run time is around 6 hours.
+For lightweight test data, running time is 1.5 hours.
 After the computation is completed, all the results are downloaded from the browser.
-We export the interactive HTML file for some plots.
+The interactive HTML file is exported with different plots.
+Users can continue the offline analysis on the Linux virtual machine directory at /home/ag-rossi/duesselpore/users_file/{your session id}.
+Experienced users will be able to further analyze their data by editing the R script.
+NGS data will occupy high volume space, therefore we recommend erasing the data on the virtual machine regularly.
+The Sample result is in the Support Information, or sample_result/report.html in sample_result.zip.
-Users can continue offline analysis on the Linux virtual machine directory at /home/ag-rossi/duesselpore/users_file/{your session id}.
-Experienced users can continue the further analysis by editing the R script.
-NGS data is high volume, therefore we recommend erasing the data on the virtual machine regularly.
-The Sample result is in the Support Information, or sample_result.pdf.
+Please note that while most of the analysis do not require an internet connection, gene ontology and disease pathway will require an internet connection.